wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 CHAP.
 XXV.

-Capture of Col. Boerstler and Major Chapin, with their command--treatment of prisoners--Major Chopin's escape.
+Capture of Col. Boerstler and Major Chapin, with their command--treatment of prisoners--Major Chapin's escape.

 NOW there was much hard fighting on the borders, for the nations were wroth against one another, and many men were slain by the sword.